IIIF/3d/temp-draft-4.md

 This property sets the background color behind any painted resources on a Canvas or Scene.

 The value _MUST_ be string, which defines a color.
-It SHOULD be a hex value starting with "#" and is treated in a case-insensitive fashion.
-The value _MAY_ have 8 digits, in order to specify transparency in the RGBA format.
+It _MUST_ be a value starting with "#" and then 3, 4, 6 or 8 characters between 0 and F, representing an RGB or RGBA color.
+It is treated in a case-insensitive fashion.
 Transparency is only useful for the background color of a Canvas that is painted into a Scene.
+The background color of a Canvas is visible within the scene from behind the Canvas.
 If this property is not specified, then the default value is client-dependent.

  * A Canvas _MAY_ have the `backgroundColor` property<br/>
    Clients _SHOULD_ render `backgroundColor` on any resource type.